SIMD Overview

 }

-axis on the result).
+We have a set of nested for loops, so it’s not quite so clear how can we vectorize this.
+To vectorize it, we need to find a way of writing the logic so that we can write the data as direct rows of 4 floats at a time (the j axis on the result).
 SIMD loads and stores are contiguous, so for our algorithms we always need to find a way to arrange the calculations to load contiguous values and store contiguous values.
-Its also important to remember that moving data into vector registers can be a bit slow, so we must find a way to load as much data into simd variables as possible, and do all the operations on them directly, then store the result out.
-If we are moving from scalar land into vector land constnatly we end up losing all the performance wins from vectors.
+It’s also important to remember that moving data into vector registers can be a bit slow, so we must find a way to load as much data into SIMD variables as possible, and do all the operations on them directly, then store the result out.
+If we are moving from scalar land into vector land constantly we end up losing all the performance wins from vectors.

-//load the entire m1 matrix to simd registers
+//load the entire m1 matrix to SIMD registers

-__m128 vx = _mm_load_ps(&m1[0][0]);
+__m128 a = _mm_load_ps(&m1[0][0]);

-__m128 vy = _mm_load_ps(&m1[1][0]);
+__m128 b = _mm_load_ps(&m1[1][0]);

-__m128 vz = _mm_load_ps(&m1[2][0]);
+__m128 c = _mm_load_ps(&m1[2][0]);

-__m128 vw = _mm_load_ps(&m1[3][0]);
+__m128 d = _mm_load_ps(&m1[3][0]);

 __m128 col = _mm_load_ps(&m2[i][0]);